-PEG-40 hydrogenated castor oil is a combination of synthetic polyethylene glycol (PEG) with natural castor oil.
-It is produced through a process called ethoxylation, a chemical reaction in which ethylene oxide is added to a substrate (in this case, castor oil).
-Castor oil is reacted with 40 units of ethylene oxide (hence the 40 in this ingredient’s name).
+PEG-40 hydrogenated castor oil is a combination of synthetic polyethylene glycol Or PEG with natural castor oil.
+It is produced through a process called ethoxylation, a chemical reaction in which ethylene oxide is added to a substrate, in this case, castor oil.
+Castor oil is reacted with 40 units of ethylene oxide, hence the 40 in this ingredient’s name.

-Castor oil is a vegetable oil obtained by pressing the seeds of the castor oil plant (Ricinus communis).
-Oils, also known as triglycerides, are esters derived from glycerol (aka glycerin) and three fatty acids.
+Castor oil is a vegetable oil obtained by pressing the seeds of the castor oil plant, Ricinus communis.
+Castor oil contains a number of fatty acids which help to keep the skin healthy.
 The fatty acid chains present in castor oil are approximately 90% ricinoleic acid, with oleic and linoleic acid also being significant components.
 Castor oil is a colorless to very pale yellow liquid with a distinct taste and odor.

 PEG-40 hydrogenated castor oil is universally applicable in the beauty industry, especially in liquid soaps, lotions, body washes, shower gels, hair shampoos, facial cleansers, bubble baths, and decorative cosmetics.